skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 * We can increase the amount of zeros by adding a scaled row to another row, as this operation does not change the sign or value of the determinant.
   * Remember that linear dependence is obvious when two columns or two rows are the same or a column or a row is zero.
 Which would then make the determinant 0.
 * Alternatively, we could also use row reduction to achieve an echelon matrix and calculate the determinant by multiplying all the pivots.
-Just remember how many row swaps you did (odd change the sign, even keep the sign of the determinant).
+Just remember how many row swaps you did (if odd $\to$ change the sign, else don't).
-  * Even if the echelon form (not necessarily in reduced form) is not unique, the product of the diagonal is!
+  * Even if the not reduced echelon form is not unique, the product of the diagonal is!